gotylergo/create-react-task-list/README.md

 # React Task List

-Create, modify, and delete tasks in a list.
+Create, modify, delete, and sort tasks in a list.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).